stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 assets in a single direction for the duration of the test.
 The tests send payments using buffering, where payments are buffered and sent in batches.

-The test demonstrated over 400,000 payments per second for payments varying from 0.0000001 to 1000.0, over Internet with 10-20ms latency.
+Test AB6 demonstrated over 400,000 payments per second for payments varying from 0.0000001 to 1000.0, over Internet with 10-20ms latency.

 Since smaller amounts results in smaller buffer sizes over the wire, higher payments per second were observed for payments that trend towards micro-payments.

-For example, the test demonstrated over 700,000 payments per second for payments varying from 0.0000001 to 1.0.
-And, over 1,190,000 payments per second with micro-payments where every payment is for 0.0000001.
+For example, test AB5 demonstrated over 700,000 payments per second for payments varying from 0.0000001 to 1.0.
+And, test AB2 over 1,190,000 payments per second with micro-payments where every payment is for 0.0000001.

-The test also demonstrated that at least 17,000 to 130,000 payments per second is possible on networks with latency as high as 215ms.
+Tests AC1, AC2, AC3 also demonstrated that at least 17,000 to 130,000 payments per
+second is possible on networks with latency as high as 215ms.

 ## Participants